 In this first part of the grammar section you must choose the appropriate grammar point that will fit in the sentence.
 About the first 5 of the 16 questions will be about single-mora particles (も, が, を, etc..).
 The rest will be a mix of multi-mora particles (だけ, しか, ぐらい, ごろ) as well as forms (e.g. past vs. present continuous) and phrases.

-Let’s take a look at the two questions on the practice test:
+Let’s take a look at the answers to the two questions on the practice test:

 The に particle can mean ‘to’ as in traveling to a place.
 So we can go to the room: